ARTISTIC DIRECTORS AND FACULTY

 Nahat’s renowned Nutcracker, Swanilda in Coppelia, the title role in Giselle and many neo- classical roles.
 She has toured throughout the United States and Europe including a tour to the Edinburgh Festival.
 Suzanne moved back to Hampton Roads in 1994 and joined Virginia Ballet Theatre, dancing such roles as the Greedy One in Three Virgins and a Devil, as well as Lucy in the world premiere of Dracula.
 She also joined the VBT Academy faculty, becoming Assistant Director in 2000.

-In the spring of 2008, Suzanne set out on a journey with Janina Michalski Bove to create Ballet Virginia International with the support of many devoted and dedicated parents.
-She is proud to be the director of BVI along with Janina, and is looking forward to many successful years with the academy and company seasons.
-She is thrilled the Company has joined SERBA and is excited about the opportunity SERBA will bring to BVI.
-Suzanne is also extremely proud of her daughter, Jacquelyn Long, who is an alumna of BVI and a soloist with Houston Ballet.
+In the spring of 2008, Suzanne set out on a journey with Janina Michalski to create Ballet Virginia with the support of many devoted and dedicated parents.
+She is proud to be the director of BV along with Janina, and is looking forward to many successful years with the academy and company seasons.
+She is thrilled the Company has joined SERBA and is excited about the opportunity SERBA will bring to BV.
+Suzanne is also extremely proud of her daughter, Jacquelyn Long, who is an alumna of BV and a soloist with Houston Ballet.

 Lisa McCarty – Children’s Program Director/Marketing Director